valory-xyz/autonolas-registries/audits/internal5/README.md

             );
 }
 ```
+[x] the function is re-entrance proof due to the struct being deleted

 2. It is better to add protection against reentrancy explicitly.
 StakingFactor
 ```
 function createStakingInstance() {
     reentrancy via implementation.
 }
 ```
+[x] fixed

 #### Low priority isssue
 1. No events: